tone4ka/nodejs2021Q4-service/README.md

 Please wait for the message "App is running on http://localhost:4000" in the console!
 ```

-For running aythentification tests type in a new console
+6. For running aythentification tests type in a new console

 ```
 npm run test:auth
 ```

-Also the linter check
+7. Also you can do the linter check

 ```
 npm run lint